 To reserve your space, send a 50% payment within 10 days of booking your tour.

 To reserve your space, send a 50% payment within 10 days of booking your tour.
-Final payment is due May 15.
-Reservations made after May 15 require full payment.
-The Cancellation Policy is in effect and we recommend that you purchase trip travel insurance.
+Final payment is due by April 30.
+Reservations made after April 30 require full payment.
+All participants are required to purchase trip insurance for this tour.

 For additional info please contact us by phone at: 907-235-1805 or email us at: firstname.lastname@example.org